konashevich/alien-pass/android/SIGNING.md

 ## 6) Play App Signing reminder

 If your app uses Play App Signing (recommended), you still upload a signed AAB.
 Google will manage distribution signing keys.
 Keep your upload keystore safe—the alias and passwords must match what Play expects for your app.

+---

+## Build a signed AAB in GitHub Actions (remote build)

+If your local machine (e.g., Linux ARM64/aarch64) doesn’t have supported Android SDK CLI tooling, you can build in CI:

+1. Add repository secrets (Settings → Secrets and variables → Actions):
+   - `ANDROID_KEYSTORE_BASE64`: base64 of your keystore file (.jks/.keystore)
+   - `ANDROID_KEYSTORE_STORE_PASSWORD`: keystore password
+   - `ANDROID_KEYSTORE_ALIAS`: key alias
+   - `ANDROID_KEYSTORE_KEY_PASSWORD`: key password
+   You can generate base64 on Linux/Mac: `base64 -w0 your-key.jks` (omit `-w0` on macOS: `base64 your-key.jks`)

+2. Run the workflow "Build AAB (Release)" from the Actions tab.
+   - Optionally pass `versionCode` and/or `versionName` inputs.

+3. Download `app-release.aab` from the workflow artifacts.

+The workflow sets up the Android SDK on `ubuntu-latest`, injects the keystore, and runs `:app:bundleRelease`.